TrossenRobotics/interbotix_xsarms_docs/_sources/ros_interface/ros1.rst

 The Interbotix X-Series Arms are compatible with the following ROS 1 distributions and platforms:

--   ROS 1 Melodic on Ubuntu Linux 18.04
 -   ROS 1 Noetic on Ubuntu Linux 20.04

 To install the Interbotix X-Series Arm packages for any of the distributions above, go to the